Rong Wang

 Biological mass spectrometry, proteomics, metabolomics and systems biology

 Research in my laboratory is focused on biological mass spectrometry and mass spectrometry based proteomics and metabolomics.
 We develop and utilize mass spectrometry technology to probe the protein interactions and protein processing mechanisms of the amyloid beta-protein in Alzheimer's disease.
 We are continuously developing new mass spectrometric methodologies in conjunction with protein purification technologies in order to increase protein detection sensitivity, enhance identification and characterization of protein post-translational modifications and perform quantification of particular protein sets (also known as proteome).
-This methodological development has been extensively applied to (1) the study of proteomics of hepatocellular carcinoma; (2) the study of proteomics of cellular vesicle trafficking; (3) the study of protein secretion, trafficking and degradation; (4) the plasma proteomics of Alzheimer's disease as well as (5) metabolomics.
+This methodological development has been extensively applied to (1) the study of proteomics of cellular vesicle trafficking; (2) the study of protein secretion, trafficking and degradation; (3) the cellular proteomics of Alzheimer's disease as well as (4) metabolomics.
 It is our goal to continue to use biological mass spectrometry as an analytical tool to further our understanding of the molecular mechanisms of Alzheimer's disease, neuron degenerative diseases and cancer.

 We are currently conducting researches in the following four general areas: